weiliangng/stm32mp2-baremetal/minimal_boot/README.md

 Bare-metal test payload for the STM32MP2, designed for timing analysis, glitching experiments, and low‑level behavioral studies.
 Provides **UART control**, a **GPIO trigger pin**, and several selectable runtime modes.

+*Scripts may not be very portable due to hardlinks

 ---

 ## 1. Requirements